 When will dependencies be installed?

-The dependencies you add will be installed the next time you run your code.
-This installation process is triggered when you install new packages.
+The next time you run your code.
+The installation process is (re-)triggered each time you add new packages.

 Installed dependencies are subsequently cached for future runs.

 While your code is executing, the bottom Output pane will automatically open, allowing you to monitor progress and inspect the results of commands executed during the setup phase.

 Once the setup run completes (or is stopped), this output will be available in a file called